Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

 The world's largest active geyser has erupted three times in the past two months at Yellowstone National Park, leaving scientists puzzled by the sudden and relatively frequent explosions.

-The Steamboat Geyser erupted on March 15, April 19 and April 27, marking the first time since 2003 that it blew three times in year, according to the U.S. Geological Survey's Yellowstone Volcano Observatory.
+The Steamboat Geyser erupted on March 15, April 19 and April 27, marking the first time since 2003 that it has blown three times in a year, according to the U.S. Geological Survey's Yellowstone Volcano Observatory.
 Scientists are confused by the recent surge in activity at Yellowstone, the national park that lies on top of a giant volcanic hot spot and sprawls across Wyoming, Montana and Idaho.

 Steamboat — like most other geysers — is known for sporadic eruptions, says Bob Smith, a distinguished professor at the University of Utah, who has studied the geysers at Yellowstone for 61 years.
 The last time Steamboat erupted was in September 2014, according to Reuters.